Diervilla, Bush honeysuckle: planting, pruning and care

 Diervillea is not very susceptible to diseases and pests.

-Single most straightforward method of propagation is to separate suckers in autumn.
+The simplest method of propagation is to separate suckers in autumn.

 Uses and companion plants

-An example of a planting combination: Diervilla splendens ‘Diva’, Nepeta faassenii ‘Six Hills Giant’, Rose ‘Iceberg’, Hardy geranium ‘Azure Rush’
+An example of a combination: Diervilla splendens ‘Diva’, Nepeta faassenii ‘Six Hills Giant’, Rose ‘Iceberg’, Hardy geranium ‘Azure Rush’

 Discover our range of Diervilla.